Investigators say humanity’s oldest sculptures may be linked to climate change, diet.

 Obesity, according to the researchers, became a desired condition.
-An obese female in times of scarcity could carry a child through pregnancy better than one suffering malnutrition.
-So the Venus figurines may have been imbued with a spiritual meaning – a fetish or magical charm of sorts that could protect a woman through pregnancy, birth and nursing.
+An obese female in times of scarcity could carry a child through pregnancy better than one suffering from malnutrition.
+So the Venus figurines may have been imbued with a spiritual meaning – a fetish or magical charm of sorts that could protect a woman through pregnancy, birth, and nursing.

 Many Venus figurines are well-worn, indicating that they were heirlooms passed down from mother to daughter through generations.
 Women entering puberty or in the early stages of pregnancy may have been given them in the hopes of imparting the desired body mass to ensure a successful birth.

 “Increased fat would provide a source of energy during gestation through the weaning of the baby and as well as much needed insulation,” the authors said.